jcu-eresearch/static-plone-wget/README.rst

 users, hitting every link will likely move/rename/delete content, change site settings, and, in general, be a **very bad thing**.

+_Recommendation_to_protect_your_site_
+Rather than do the backup from the active site make a complete duplicate of the Plone folder (usually called 'Plone' by default) but with a different name at the same level in the directory structure (this makes all relativel links work).
+Edit the buildout.cfg to change the port to some local port that is not being used.
+Run ``./bin/buildout`` to set the new port.
+Start the copy of the site in foreground mode so that you can see any problems: ``./bin/plonectl fg``.
+Use a local web browser to access the site at ``localhost:XXXX/SiteName``, where XXXX is the port number and check that login of your the user you are going to use for backup works.
+Now you can run ``./wget_plone.sh SITE_NAME [username] [password]``.

-If you do want an internal view of a Plone instance, then create a Reader account and use this.
-You will want to check that someone with Reader access doesn't get some extra permissions if you've customised things like your workflow's security.
+If you do want an internal view of a Plone instance, then create a Reader or static_backup account and use this.
+If you use a Reader account you will want to check that someone with Reader access doesn't get some extra permissions if you've customised things like your workflow's security.

 This tool is designed for Plone so it may or may not work with other types of sites.